-22. Casinos
+21. Casinos

 There are currently 3 Casinos operating within the Borough.
-In addition to this Page 16 of 27 there is a further premises currently licensed, but not operating.
-There are no plans to limit or restrict the number of casinos operating within the Borough.
+In addition to this there is a further premises currently licensed, but not operating.
+There are no plans under section 166 of the Act to limit or restrict the number of casinos operating within the Borough.

-23. Gaming Permits
+22. Gaming Permits